By Anthony Caruso III | Publisher

 The Boston Red Sox have designated Blake Swihart for assignment.
 According to Evan Drellich, his time with the team is over.

-Before this roster move, he was arbitration eligible in 2020.
+Before this roster move, he was arbitration-eligible in 2020.
 And he was bound for free agency in 2023.

-READ MORE: Click here to read our latest MLB coverage.
+READ MORE: Click here for our latest MLB coverage

 “The Red Sox are probably due to win a few games, at which point the move away from Blake Swihart will be credited,” Reporter Evan Drellich said.
 “Make no mistake: this is a reactionary move, lacking vision or a sense of the big picture.
 You have a win-now [President] of Baseball Operations [Dave] Dombrowski, who can be reactionary and has not received an extension beyond next year but did just give out two big contracts, including one to Chris Sale.
-Of course by mid-April, one of the team’s few cost-controlled assests is gone.”
+Of course, by mid-April, one of the team’s few cost-controlled assets is gone.”

 León is expected to be the catcher for Chris Sale on Tuesday night.
 He was drafted by the Red Sox in the first round of the 2011 MLB Draft.

-He spent five seasons with the team four plus seasons with the team before this roster move.
+He spent five seasons with the team four-plus seasons with the team before this roster move.
 He also was part of the Red Sox team that won the 2018 World Series.

 This season, he had a .231 batting average with one home run and four RBIs in 12 games.
 He also had one double on six hits, while scoring four runs.

-READ MORE: Click here to read our latest Sports coverage.
+READ MORE: Click here for our latest Sports coverage

 In his career, he had a .255 batting average with nine home runs and 58 RBIs in 203 games since 2015.
 He also had 28 doubles and four triples on 146 hits through 573 at-bats.